mikeferguson/buildbot-ros/README.md

     easy_install buildbot-slave
     buildslave create-slave rosbuilder1 localhost:9989 rosbuilder1 mebuildslotsaros

+As with the master, change umask to be 0022 in the .tac file.
 It is probably a good idea to change the password (mebuildslotsaros), in both this command and the master/master.cfg.
 You can also define additional slaves in the master/master.cfg file, currently we define rosbuilder1 and 2.
 To start the slave: